 But people outside the family loved Harry Manka.
 He was called Hollywood’s Dark Lord for his habit of holding certain actors and writers hostage in the attic of Building 23 on the studio lot (dubbed “The Tower”) until they gave in to his demands.

 Harry Manka had an amazing ability to stay alive.
-Most people thought he would die from his sixth heart attack in 1958 – but he would go on to have two more and two strokes over the next 18 years.
-He drank a bottle of Crown Royal every day, smoked three packs of unfiltered Camel Turkish Gold cigarettes every day and smoked a box of cigars every day.
+Most people thought he would die from his sixth heart attack in 1958 (the year of my birth) – but he would go on to have two more and two strokes over the next 18 years.

-But this is not a day to piss on my father’s grave.
-This is a day to remember a man who co-founded the World’s Largest Media Company (though it wasn’t the largest when I took over in 1976) with my two Uncles – the great Khan Manka (Sr.) who died tragically in 1937 before I was born; and crazy Simeon Manka (1882 – 1958) who died on Hollywood Blvd. wearing only a sandwich board that read “Benny’s World of Beef.”
+This is a day to remember a man who co-founded the World’s Largest Media Company (though it wasn’t the largest when I took over in 1976) with my two Uncles – the great Khan Manka (Sr.) who died tragically in 1937; and crazy Simeon Manka (1882 – 1958) who died on Hollywood Blvd. wearing only a sandwich board that read “Benny’s World of Beef.”

 C.J. was horrified when I told him I wouldn’t be able to come to the house later to be with the family because my band – King Khan – was getting ready for a very important gig at the Starlite Room in North Hollywood.
 Plus, later that night I had tickets for Jefferson Starship at the Forum.
 Being the son of a movie mogul, I always got backstage passes and nothing was going to stop me from using them.

 On the day of his death, I was named Chairman & CEO of Manka Bros.
 Studios.
 I did not want this job.
-I wanted to smoke dope and drop acid with my Hollywood friends.
+I wanted to take and smoke a lot of drugs with my Hollywood friends.
 I didn’t want to wear shoes and go to an office.
 I could feel that my band was really starting to take off.
 But C.J.
 Siegal reasoned with me and said I could immediately sign my own band to the Manka Bros.
 Records label and record a real album.
 This convinced me to take the job.